poppy-project/poppy-docs/en/getting-started/connect.md

 * [for the Humanoid](#TODO)

-They can be writed to a SD-card (at least 8Go) by using classical utility tools.
+They can be written to a SD-card (at least 8Go) by using classical utility tools.
 Details can be found on the procedure of <!-- TODO :lien interne -->
-One the SD-card is ready, just insert it into the board and when you plug your robot it should automatically start and you should then be able to connect to the web interface.
+Once the SD-card is ready, just insert it into the board and when you plug your robot it should automatically start and you should then be able to connect to the web interface.

 #### Advanced way: DIY, install everything from scratch